 Best Holiday Activities in Chicago

 The Christkindlmarket is one of the most beloved Christmas traditions in Chicago.
 Even when it’s cold, this outdoor market is packed with people shopping around and hoping to get their hands on a pretzel or mug of hot spiced wine.
 (YUM!)
-If you’ve never been, you definitely have to add it to your list!
+They also have one up in Wrigleyville at Gallagher Way if you don’t want to go all the way downtown!
+Adam and I went 2 years ago and it’s so fun to get in the Christmas spirit with Wrigley Field right next to you.

 2. Zoo Lights